nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters a command to display the grades for an assessment.
-2. AcademyDirectory parses through the students to obtain the grades.
+2. Academy Directory parses through the students to obtain the grades.
-3. AcademyDirectory displays a list of students with the grades.
+3. Academy Directory displays a list of students with the grades.

    Use case ends.